 |Round||Set up textures for the Android Round icons in your app.|

 |Legacy||Set up textures for the Android Legacy icons in your app.|

 |Enable Android Banner||Enables a custom banner for Android TV builds.|

-|Preserve framebuffer alpha||Enable Unity to render on top of native Android UI.
+|Preserve framebuffer alpha||Enable this option if you want Unity to render on top of native the Android UI.
 The camera’s Clear Flags have to be set to Solid color with an alpha less than 1 for this to have any effect.
 (OpenGL ES only).|

-|Blit Type||Controls whether a blit is used to present the final image to the screen.|
+|Blit Type||Controls whether a blit is used to render the final image to the screen.|